Paul Hogan (darts player): Career

-Paul Hogan qualified for the 2015 UK Open for which he had another good run defeating Lee Russell, Derek Bland, Darren Johnson and Benito van de Pas before losing to World Number 1 Michael van Gerwen in a high quality affair 9–4.
+Paul Hogan qualified for the 2015 UK Open for which he had another good run defeating Lee Russell, Derek Bland, Darren Johnson and Benito van de Pas before losing to World Number 1 Michael van Gerwen 9–4.

-Hogan has since competed on the PDC Challenge Tour Circuit.
-He recently won the Benidorm Open.

 Hogan returned to prominence at the 2017 BDO World Darts Championship when he beat Martin Phillips to face world number one Glen Durrant and almost caused a huge upset.
 Hogan won 11 of the first 13 legs of the match to lead 3–0 in sets and 2–0 in legs.
-Needing one leg to win and with 16 points required, Hogan hit double-16 to bust his score and Durrant made a sensational comeback to win 4–3.
+Needing one leg to win and with 16 points required, Hogan hit double-16 to bust his score and Durrant made a comeback to win 4–3.
 Durrant went on to win the title.

 Hogan rebounded by once again qualifying for the UK Open at Minehead, where he defeated Keegan Brown and Jamie Lewis in the opening two rounds, before upsetting back-to-back two-time world champions Gary Anderson and Adrian Lewis to reach the last 16.
 He was beaten by eventual runner-up Gerwyn Price.

 Over the weekend of the 25 and 26 March Hogan represented England in the BDO British Internationals.
 On Saturday 25th, Paul Hogan defeated Martin Phillips of Wales 4–3 in legs with a 30.10 1-dart average (90.30 3-dart) as part of a 12–0 whitewash for England over their Welsh counterparts.
-On the 26th England defeated Scotland 10–2 to win the title, Hogan's 4–1 victory over Alan Soutar will be remembered for the 9-darter he threw in the 5th and final leg.
+On the 26th England defeated Scotland 10–2 to win the title, Hogan's 4–1 victory over Alan Soutar will be remembered for the 9-darter he threw in the fifth and final leg.

 Hogan again qualified for the UK Open at Minehead.
 He beat Darren Brown, Paul Nicholson and Jeffrey de Zwaan before losing a close last 16 match against Gerwyn Price 10–9.

 Paul Hogan qualified for another World Championship in the 2019 BDO World Darts Championship, where he lost in first round.
 In the 2020 BDO World Darts Championship he made a third quarter-final in a third different decade only to lose to Jim Williams 5–1.